Consequences of Monological and Dialogical Dialogue in Reciprocal Indigenous Research Relationships - Doing Research at Standing Rock Reservation

 Viser innførsler relatert til tittel, forfatter og emneord.

 Narrow lenses for capturing the complexity of fisheries: A topic analysis of fisheries science from 1990 to 2016 Syed, Shaheen; Borit, Melania; Spruit, Marco (Journal article; Tidsskriftartikkel; Peer reviewed, 2018-04-20)Despite increased fisheries science output and publication outlets, the global crisis in fisheries management is as present as ever.
-Since a narrow research focus may be a contributing factor to this failure, this study ...
+Since a narrow research focus may be a contributing factor to this failure, this study uncovers topics in fisheries research and their trends over time.
+This interdisciplinary research evaluates whether science is diversifying fisheries research topics in an attempt ...

 Støttetenester for forskingsdatahandtering på UiT Noregs arktiske universitet – erfaringar og forslag til beste praksis Conzett, Philipp; Østvand, Lene (Journal article; Tidsskriftartikkel; Peer reviewed, 2018)This article describes how support services for research data management have been developed and are run at UiT The Arctic University of Norway (UiT).
-We go through several areas of interest: technical solutions, researcher ...
+We go through several areas of interest: technical solutions, researcher involvement, division of work between different units at our institution as well as co-operation with national and international stakeholders, data curation, skills development, ...